hkirk/ST2ITS2_Material/slide_server/slides/Week 3/files.md

 * A class can inherit from a super (or base) class<br/><!-- .element: class="fragment" data-fragment-index="0" -->
     * but only one
 * Inherits its (the class') functionality<br/><!-- .element: class="fragment" data-fragment-index="1" -->
-* Can access all properties that are public, internal or protected<br/><!-- .element: class="fragment" data-fragment-index="2" -->
+* Can access all properties/methods that are public, internal or protected<br/><!-- .element: class="fragment" data-fragment-index="2" -->

 ----